 I have spent my life studying similar complex problems and leading teams in helping organizations find long-term sustainable solutions.
 This requires bold and dynamic leadership (clauses 5.3 and 5.1) for leaders to plan and implement change.
 Appreciating and accepting risks (i.e., keeping the customer in focus) and moving forward is integral to true leadership.
 Ethics is still not a clause of ISO 9001 and AS9100, but ethical leadership is about doing the correct thing for all stakeholders.

 In seminars at which I present, I often ask senior managers: “If you have a choice between following the procedure and/or doing the correct thing, what would you do as a leader?”
 The answer—I hope—is to do the correct thing at all times.
 But then, hope is not a plan.
 Air safety cannot be based on hope and faith.
 Boeing needs the leadership to redesign their system if they are to bring the public trust back for this great American company.

 About the author

 Inderjit (IJ) Arora, Ph.D., is the President and CEO of QMII.
 He serves as a team leader for consulting, advising, auditing, and training regarding management systems.
 He has conducted many courses for the United States Coast Guard and is a popular speaker at several universities and forums on management systems.
-Arora is a Master Mariner who holds a Ph.D., a master’s degree, an MBA, and a 32-year record of achievement in the military, mercantile marine, and civilian industry.
+Arora is a Master Mariner who holds a Ph.D., a master’s degree, an MBA, and has a 34-year record of achievement in the military, mercantile marine, and civilian industry.